blehnen/DotNetWorkQueue/README.md

 - No support for aborting threads when stopping the consumer queues
 - No support for dynamic linq statements
-- The SQLite transport uses the microsoft driver for SQlite instead of System.Data.SQLite.
-The microsoft diver is limited to a single conncurent connection.
-This is because it doesn't handle multiple threads accessing the database file as well as the System.Data driver.
-At the moment, this lock is per process, and not system wide.

 Usage - POCO
 ------